Williamqiang/MUMRC/README.md

 # MUMRC

-Code for the ICME 2023 paper "[A Unified MRC Framework with Multi-Query for Multi-modal Relation Triplets Extraction]"
+Code for the ICME 2023 paper "A Unified MRC Framework with Multi-Query for Multi-modal Relation Triplets Extraction"

 # Model Architecture